 Members of the Corporate Governance and Nominating Committee are Robert Parsons (Chair), Brian Kerzner and Scott Ross.
-Julian Bavin served as a member of this Committee until his resignation as a Director on February 25, 2022 when he was replaced by Brian Kerzner.
 This Committee monitors corporate governance issues, including the governance of the Board and Board committees.
 Its mandate includes establishing criteria for selection of directors, recruiting candidates and making recommendations to the Board for nominees as director; recommending to the Board corporate governance principles addressing the size, composition and responsibilities of the Board and its committees, and recommending changes to corporate governance principles from time to time and evaluating the performance of directors, the Board and its committees.

 The Corporate Responsibility Committee currently consists of Scott Ross (Chair), Timothy Moody and Brian Kerzner.
-Julian Bavin served as a member and as Chair of this Committee until his resignation as a Director on February 25, 2022 when he was replaced by Scott Ross.
 The role of this committee is to review the development and implementation of strategies, policies and management systems of the Company relating to corporate responsibility.
 Corporate responsibility encompasses all of those activities through which the Company seeks to integrate the public interest into its day-to-day activities, decision-making, and business planning.
 These activities include the Company's performance relating to sustainability of operations, safety, health, environmental stewardship, local communities and society, and its engagement with employees, shareholders, suppliers, communities, governments, non-governmental organizations and other interested groups.